Being home to an incredible collection of monuments of wooden architecture, Kizhi Island is a must visit attraction in Russia.

 Nature

-The museum is open daily without breaks and days-off:
+The museum operates daily without breaks:

 Accommodation